No Need For Real Anomaly: MLLM Empowered Zero-Shot Video Anomaly Detection: Introduction

-In summary, our contributions are as follows: \begin{itemize} \item We propose an end-to-end zero-shot VAD framework, LAVIDA, which leverages MLLMs to extract video anomaly semantic representations and enables frame/pixel-level open-world anomaly detection. \item We introduce an Anomaly Exposure Sampler: a training strategy that repurposes segmentation targets as pseudo-anomalies, enabling training without VAD data and improving adaptability to diverse scenarios. \item We design a token compression method for LLM-based VAD model, which mitigates background interference and reduces computational costs for LLMs. \item Extensive experiments show that our method achieves state-of-the-art zero-shot performance, and achieves competitive results w.r.t. unsupervised VAD methods at the frame level, and competitive zero-shot performance at the pixel level. \end{itemize}
+\begin{itemize} \item We propose an end-to-end zero-shot VAD framework, LAVIDA, which leverages MLLMs to extract video anomaly semantic representations and enables frame/pixel-level open-world anomaly detection. \item We introduce an Anomaly Exposure Sampler: a training strategy that repurposes segmentation targets as pseudo-anomalies, enabling training without VAD data and improving adaptability to diverse scenarios. \item We design a token compression method for LLM-based VAD model, which mitigates background interference and reduces computational costs for LLMs. \item Extensive experiments show that our method achieves state-of-the-art zero-shot performance, and achieves competitive results w.r.t. unsupervised VAD methods at the frame level, and competitive zero-shot performance at the pixel level. \end{itemize}